jerrymakesjelly/autoremove-torrents/README.rst

 * Support Deluge and rtorrent in the future

+* Add remove condition: Disk free space

-* Add more remove conditions
+* Add remove condition: Max/Min average UL/DL speed

+* The file *autoremove.py* is too long to maintain, I should reconstruct it using OOP.

 If you have any problem, please submit `Issues`_.